AlexisY0203/DIG3134CPortfolio2/README.md

 # DIG3134CPortfolio2
 This portfolio builds off of lab 7 with a database created to hold information about books.
-The table shows which books are already in the database with a form above for the user to add in their own books to the collection.
+Index.php shows a table of the current books in stock along with a form above.
+This allows users to add a book to the current stock by entering all important information about the book.
+At the bottom of this is a link to direct the user to Delete.php.
+This allows the user to delete a book from their stock list if they no longer have this book.
+All the user has to do is insert the book id and book name, submit, then refresh their table or database.